HMRN Sailmaker's Warrant Badge.

 (See his KNIFE set HERE)

-(1) full view of the bag; (2) the bag hanging up; (3) an annotated view of the lanyard assembly.... quite an undertakng; (4) (full size as shewn)
+(1) full view of the bag; (2) the bag hanging up; (3) an annotated view of the lanyard assembly....
+Quite an undertaking; (4) (full size as shewn)

-Clyderigged's "shellback" date and longitude wher he crossed the equator, along with a commemorative pewter button from the voyage; (5) a view
+Clyderigged's "shellback" date and longitude where he crossed the equator, along with a commemorative pewter button from the voyage; (5) a view

 of the bag and the decorative drawn-work around the top and (6) the leather bottom with the bottom grommet.
 If this bag were any bloody saltier,